 The Company's Transit Packaging Division is a reportable segment which includes the Company's industrial and protective solutions and equipment and tools businesses.
 Industrial solutions include steel strap, plastic strap, industrial film and other related products that are used in a wide range of industries, including steel, lumber, brick/block, corrugated boxes, food and beverage goods, agriculture products, and a large variety of other goods.
 Protective solutions include transit protection products, such as airbags, edge protectors, and honeycomb products that help prevent movement of, and/or damage to, a wide range of industrial and consumer goods during transport.
-Equipment and tools includes manual, semi-automatic and automatic equipment and tools, which are primarily used in "end of line" manufacturing applications to apply consumables such as strap and film.
+Equipment and tools includes manual, semi-automatic and automatic equipment and tools, which are primarily used in end-of-line operations to apply consumables such as strap and film.

-At December 31, 2018, the division operated 99 plants in 23 countries, including, Belgium, Germany, India, Sweden, Switzerland and the U.S. The division had approximately 9,000 employees at December 31, 2018.
+At December 31, 2019, the division operated 100 plants in 23 countries, including, Belgium, Germany, India, Sweden, Switzerland and the U.S., and had approximately 9,000 employees.

-The Transit Packaging segment had net sales of \$1.8 billion and segment income (as defined under Note X to the consolidated financial statements) of \$255 million for the period April 3, 2018 through December 31, 2018.
+The Transit Packaging segment had net sales in 2019 of \$2.3 billion and segment income (as defined under Note Y to the consolidated financial statements) of \$290 million.